officelearn/azure-docs.sv-se/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ms.workload: identity
 ms.date: 05/15/2019
 ms.author: rolyon
-ms.openlocfilehash: edb20221862e6439b3bc574995f4037cbc95f8f9
+ms.openlocfilehash: ed143f85b4372348baa1d74b4ec7a7447943a74f
-ms.sourcegitcommit: 2e4b99023ecaf2ea3d6d3604da068d04682a8c2d
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 07/09/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67668859"
+ms.locfileid: "74418484"
 ---
-# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Självstudier: Ge en användaråtkomst till Azure-resurser med RBAC och Resource Manager-mall
+# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Tutorial: Grant a user access to Azure resources using RBAC and Resource Manager template

-[Rollbaserad åtkomstkontroll (RBAC)](overview.md) är metoden som du använder när du hanterar åtkomst till Azure-resurser.
-I den här självstudien får du skapa en resursgrupp och ge en användarbehörighet att skapa och hantera virtuella datorer i resursgruppen.
-Den här självstudien fokuserar på processen för att distribuera en Resource Manager-mall för att bevilja åtkomst.
-Mer information om hur du utvecklar Resource Manager-mallar finns i [Resource Manager-dokumentation](/azure/azure-resource-manager/) och [mallreferensen](/azure/templates/microsoft.authorization/allversions
+[Rollbaserad åtkomstkontroll (RBAC)](overview.md) är det du använder för att hantera åtkomst till Azure-resurser.
+In this tutorial, you create a resource group and grant a user access to create and manage virtual machines in the resource group.
+This tutorial focuses on the process of deploying a Resource Manager template to grant the access.
+For more information on developing Resource Manager templates, see [Resource Manager documentation](/azure/azure-resource-manager/) and the [template reference](/azure/templates/microsoft.authorization/allversions
 ).

 I den här guiden får du lära dig att: